HaraldoFilho/Computer-Vision-Nanodegree/Projects/Project_1/P1_Facial_Keypoints/README.md

 ### **Project 1**

-In this project, we have to use image processing techniques and deep learning to recognize faces and facial keypoints, such as the location of the eyes and mouth on a face.
+In this project, we had to use image processing techniques and deep learning to recognize faces and facial keypoints, such as the location of the eyes and mouth on a face.

 #### Topics covered